NickyEXE/020121-intro-to-events/README.md

 * to hear a sound when I scroll (see `audio.js`, especially `makeSound()`)
 * anything I click on should have an emoji added to its innerText
 * to hover over any li and have its background color change to pink
+* to alert "YUM" when I click a taco
+* to make my H1 editable when double clicked
+* make the comment form render comments out to the comments list, along with how many times that comment has been clicked (tracking that number with an event listener). ie: `<li>[NUMBER OF TIMES CLICKED HERE]: [COMMENT HERE]</li>`

 ### Nicky stole this lecture from Graham Troyer-Joy and Eric Kim